ErikRZH/pyflink-python-flink-examples-docker/example-pipeline/README.md

 ```
 sudo docker-compose down
 ```
+## When the Job is Running
+[WIP]

+Visualising results.

+Killing a task manager, seeing it being restored using a checkpoint.

 ###Considerations
 If the job suddenly fails as the parallelism increases, a cause may be that some watermarks are not used.
 Thus parts of the execution halts indefinitely waiting for the unused watermark, this does not throw an error and can be difficult to troubleshoot.